Frequently Asked Questions

-You can submit an online application here; please ensure you enter all the required fields including a valid email address, phone number, and predicted/mock/target GCSE grades for 2021.
-If you have already achieved your GCSEs, the please state these where applicable.
+You can submit an online application here; please ensure you enter all the required fields including a valid personal email address (not school email), phone number, and predicted/mock/target GCSE grades for 2022.
+If you have already achieved your GCSEs, then please state these where applicable.
 Please ensure you take note of the email address used to create you online application and password as you will need this throughout you application and enrolment journey.

 When is the application deadline?

-The Henley College does not have an application deadline, however given the high demand for our courses in our recent enrolment, we do encourage students to apply by the end of February half term to be considered as an early applicant, and to ensure they get offers for their first choice courses.
+The Henley College does not have an application deadline, however given the high demand for our courses in our recent enrolment, we do encourage students to apply by the end of February half term to maximize their chances of getting offers for their first choice courses.

 Is there an age limit when applying to The Henley College?

 The Henley College is primarily a 16-18 year old College.
 Students typically attend the College once they have completed their GCSE's, however under some circumstances, students are able to transfer to The Henley College after this.
-In some cases, we are able to accept applications for older students but this is subject to the discretion of the Head of Faculty, Curriculum Leader and our Finance Team.
+In some cases, we are able to accept applications for older students but this is subject to the discretion of the Assistant Principle, Curriculum Leader and our Finance Team.

 What should I do if I don’t know what course to take?